coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 the winterlands* warm the wearer, as if he were affected by an *endure elements* spell.

-Faint abjuration and transmutation; CL 5th; Craft Wondrous Item, *cat's grace, endure elements, pass without trace;* Price 2,500 gp; Weight 1 lb.
+Faint abjuration and transmutation; CL 5th; Craft Wondrous Item, *cat’s grace, endure elements, pass without trace;* Price 2,500 gp; Weight 1 lb.